Course Outline

 • Adding Precision to Quality Requirements

-• Incorporating Quality Requirements into the Backlog
+• Quality Requirements and Backlog Management

 • Making Constraints Explicit